Daniel is a retired business executive who now devotes most of his free time to trading stocks and stock options in the stock market.

 This feature of providing potentially immense profits versus very limited and defined losses is what makes the buying of calls so popular with the investing public.

 This simple options trading strategy is the one to use if the investor sees the market heading in a totally different direction from what the call option buyer views.
 In this method, the speculative investor buys put options in the belief that the underlying stock of his choice is or will be moving downward.

 Short sellers are required to maintain a large capital balance in their broker account and have to go through a process of strict screening.
-On the other hand, a put option buyer does not have to go through all this investigative process and by simply buying put options he can achieve the same objective as the stock short seller, and that is, to profit on a stock that is going on a negative direction.
+On the other hand, a put option buyer does not have to go through all this investigative process.
+By simply buying put options, he can achieve the same objective as the stock short seller, that is, to profit on a stock that is going in a downward direction.
 The put option buyer is also not required to have a large capital balance with his broker.

 Strategy No. 3: Covered Calls

-In this system you, the stock owner, sell instead of buy call options.
-This method introduces the investor to the system of selling call options to enhance returns on his stock holdings and to offer downward limited price protection on his stocks.
-In effect, the investor acquires two positive outcomes when he uses this strategy, increases returns on his stock and gets some protection against a downward price movement.
+In this system, you, the stock owner, sell instead of buy call options.
+This method introduces you to the system of selling call options to enhance your returns on your stock holdings and to offer downward limited price protection on your stocks.
+In effect, you acquire two positive outcomes when you use this strategy, increases returns on your stock and you get some protection against a downward price movement.

-Strategy No. 4: Cash Secured Puts
+Strategy No. 4: Cash-Secured Puts

 These are the main strategies that you will be using throughout your options trading career.
 You may branch out to the other more complex trading systems but I can assure you these four mentioned here will always be your backbone trading systems.

 © 2018 Daniel Mollat